krahets/hello-algo/en/docs/chapter_tree/binary_tree.md

 ### Perfect binary tree

-As shown in the figure below, in a <u>perfect binary tree</u>, all levels are completely filled with nodes.
+As shown in the figure below, a <u>perfect binary tree</u> has all levels completely filled with nodes.
 In a perfect binary tree, leaf nodes have a degree of $0$, while all other nodes have a degree of $2$.
-The total number of nodes can be calculated as $2^{h+1} - 1$, where $h$ is the height of the tree.
-This exhibits a standard exponential relationship, reflecting the common phenomenon of cell division in nature.
+If the tree height is $h$, the total number of nodes is $2^{h+1} - 1$, exhibiting a standard exponential relationship that reflects the common phenomenon of cell division in nature.

 !!! tip